KDE/digikam-doc/image_editor/workflow_tools.rst

         'Mouse over' style: preview when mouse is off the preview (in the settings area), otherwise shows original.

-    (2): There are two buttons that can be toggled to show over or underexposure.
+    - (2): There are two buttons that can be toggled to show over or underexposure.
 The colors can be customized in the general setup page.

-    (3): The preview area.
+    - (3): The preview area.
 Click and drag with the mouse to move it on the image.
 The preview area on the left of dialog is updated accordingly.

-    (4): The filter or tool settings area.
+    - (4): The filter or tool settings area.

-    (5): The zoom slider and buttons to change the canvas and preview zoom level.
+    - (5): The zoom slider and buttons to change the canvas and preview zoom level.

-    (6): There is a progress indicator for tool with involved calculations at processing stage, else the current file-name is displayed.
+    - (6): There is a progress indicator for tool with involved calculations at processing stage, else the current file-name is displayed.

-The digiKam tool set
+The digiKam tool set are:

     Image Color